Resonant Inelastic X-ray Scattering Study of Ca$_3$Ru$_2$O$_7$: Results

 The momentum dependence of the A and B excitations extracted from the \biCa\ data are compared in Fig.~\ref{fig:fig4} to the corresponding excitations in \Ca. For the B excitation, the peak position is defined as the maximum obtained from the derivative of the spectrum, since the peak is extremely broad.
 Within the energy resolution of this experiment, no momentum dependence can be resolved for this excitation in \biCa.
 The situation is different in \Ca, where a small upward dispersion away from the zone center is detected for the B excitation~\cite{das_spin-orbital_2018}.
 Most pronounced differences are observed for the A excitation.
 The strong dispersion found in \biCa\ is completely absent in \Ca. Additionally, the excitation is located at significantly higher energies in \Ca\ at around 80~meV compared to 55~meV in \biCa.
+We stress that the A excitation dispersion is measured with LV polarization and hence is probed on either the planar or inter-planar site via the $p_y$ orbital independently of $\theta$.
+The observed dispersion can therefore not be assigned to scattering geometry effects.